 string

-An optional note from the buyer.
+An optional note about the order from the customer.

 shipping_address_1